catseye/Exanoke/README.markdown

 way.
 In PL-{GOTO}'s case, they just took PL and removed the `GOTO` construct.
 The rest of the language essentially contains only `for` loops, so what you get is something in which you can only express primitive recursive functions.
+(That imperative programs consisting of only `for` loops can express only and exactly the primitive recursive functions was established by Meyer and Ritchie in "The complexity of loop programs".)

 But what about functional languages?